lux4rd0/grafana-loki-syslog-aio/README.md

     docker-compose -f ./docker-compose-filesystem.yml up -d

-The *Syslog Generator* configuration will need access to the Internet to do a local docker build from the configurations location in ./generator
+The *Syslog Generator* configuration will need access to the Internet to do a local docker build from the configurations location in ./generator.
+It'll provide some named hosts and random INFO, WARN, DEBIG, ERROR logs sent over to syslog-ng/Loki.

 ## Configuration Review: